-There are a number of things that could cause low Airbnb bookings rates, and most of them are pretty easy to fix.
+There are a number of things that could cause low Airbnb booking rates, and most of them are pretty easy to fix.

 Either your prices are too high for the kind of guests that your local area attracts, or they are too low for the guests in the area and they don’t want to book your listing through fear of lower standards.
 By far the best way to tackle your vacation rental pricing strategy is to use a dynamic pricing service like DPGO.
 The best way to win bookings is with pricing that’s driven by demand.
 Pricing without knowing how in demand your local area is means you could very easily miss the mark and lose the few available bookings.

 Sites like Airbnb and Vrbo work a little like Google.
-These platforms prioritize listings that are updated, have good reviews and are responsive to guest queries.
-We know how critical response rates are but making sure your listing is updated is also paramount.
-Airbnb and similar platforms want to ensure that the listings they endorse by showing high up in the search results are of a high quality.
+These platforms prioritize listings that are updated, have good reviews, and are responsive to guest queries.
+We know how critical response rates are, but ensuring your listing is updated is also paramount.
+Airbnb and similar platforms want to ensure that the listings they endorse by showing high up in the search results are of high quality.
 The algorithm will not show low-rated listings with slow response times and high host cancellation rates.
 Improve your Airbnb SEO and see the difference for yourself.

 You’re Targeting the Wrong Guest